Nicotinate glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and nicotinate, whereas its two products are UDP and N-glucosylnicotinate.
+The two substrates of this enzyme characterised from parsley are nicotinic acid and UDP-glucose.
+Its products are N-(β-D-glucosyl)nicotinate and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:nicotinate N-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-nicotinate N-glucosyltransferase, and UDP-glucose:nicotinic acid-N-glucosyltransferase.